oroinc/documentation/user/back-office/marketing/content-widgets/index.rst

 Add a Content Widget to WYSIWYG Fields
 --------------------------------------

+.. hint:: The advanced WYSIWYG editor is available since OroCommerce v4.1.0.
+To check which application version you are running, see the :ref:`system Information <system-information>`.

 You can add content widgets to WYSIWYG fields in your OroCommerce application, like content blocks, landing pages, etc.